 To learn more about the best breast pump for twins, check out my blog post below.

 I used the same tactics for pumping on the go as I had when I was pumping for my first child and working.
-I had my cooler bag with my pump parts and empty bottles.
-Only this time, I had the bottles outfitted with nipples and covers so I could feed the babies right away.
+I had my cooler bag with my pump parts, empty bottles, and ice packs.
+Only this time, I had the bottles outfitted with nipples and covers so I could feed the babies right away instead of storing them for later.
 Generally, I’d pump while driving which I had heard a lot of other moms, especially twin moms, would do.
 I used my pumping bra which I got all situated before I left the garage in the van and since it was winter I had a jacket on which would at least mainly block anyone’s view of what I was doing.
-I always waited until I was in the parking lot before I unhooked myself from the pump or anything like that, much too dangerous to do that while driving!
+I always waited until I was in the parking lot before I unhooked myself from the pump or anything like that, no matter when the milk flow had stopped.
+It was much too dangerous to do that while driving!

 Storing Pump Parts at Home